da-hustler/da-hustler/README.md

         "as chat-based GPT and how it evolved from bi-grams.
 The question I constantly ask myself is what's next? " "That, my friends, is what I'm interested in.\n\n"
         - 😄 Pronouns:im a verb😄
-- ⚡  "Kryptonite: Luco's BBQ Chicken & Ribs Combo, Coffee, & good old-fashioned tobacco from Antarctica."
+- ⚡  "Kryptonite: Luco's BBQ Chicken & Ribs Combo, Coffee, & good old-fashioned tobacco & Coffee from Antarctica."
-- 📫 How to reach me  publicemailap333@gmail.com
  <!---
 da-hustler/da-hustler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.